Capilano University

 Profile

 Nestled in the North Shore mountains and a mere 20 minutes from all that downtown Vancouver has to offer, Capilano University is a great choice for outdoor enthusiasts and urbanites alike.
 Founded in 1968, the University is best known for its jazz, film, animation and performing arts programs.
 CapU's business, paralegal, early childhood care and education, music therapy and design programs are also highly regarded.
-Capilano University offers 97 programs, including 13 bachelor's degrees as well as post-baccalaureate and undergraduate diplomas and certificates.
-To increase access to learning, in Fall 2019 the University is opening a new location, CapU Lonsdale, on the waterfront in North Vancouver.
-The University provides student residences near its main campus and also serves the Sunshine Coast and the Sea-to-Sky corridor.
+Capilano University offers programs including bachelor's degrees, post-baccalaureate diplomas, undergraduate diplomas, and certificates.

+The institution has 5 locations in North Vancouver, the Sunshine Coast and Squamish, as well as the as well as the Lil'wat Nation's Ts'zil Learning Centre north of Whistler.
+The University provides student housing near its main campus and also serves the Sunshine Coast and the Sea-to-Sky corridor.
+A new on-campus housing will open in 2025.
 Capilano University is a teaching-focused university.
 With an average of 25 students per class, learners at CapU are afforded individual attention.
 Many of our instructors balance teaching with professional practice and share real-world experiences and industry connections.
 It's not uncommon for a student's class to end on a Friday and their first professional employment to begin the following Monday.
-Quality of instruction at Capilano University is rated by bachelor's degree students at 97 per cent, one of the top ratings in British Columbia, according to B.C.
-Student Outcomes Survey results for 2016 to 2018.
+Quality of instruction at Capilano University is rated by bachelor's degree students at 92 per cent, one of the top ratings in British Columbia, according to B.C.
+Student Outcomes Baccalaureate Graduate Survey results for 2020 to 2022.
+Capilano University is named after Chief Joe Capilano, an important leader of the Squamish (Sḵwx̱wú7mesh) Nation of the Coast Salish people.
+Our campuses are located on the territories of the Lil'wat, Musqueam, Sechelt (shíshálh) Squamish (Sḵwx̱wú7mesh) and Tsleil-Waututh Nations

 Areas of Expertise

+Out of more than three hundred teams, CapU business students placed third in 2018 and second in 2017 in the American Marketing Association Collegiate Case Competition.
 North Vancouver, B.C., home to Capilano University's main campus, is an inspiring setting in which to learn and grow.
 When the school day is done, the outdoor adventures begin.
-Minutes from campus, you'll find hiking and mountain biking trails, secret beaches and world-class ski resorts with spectacular views of the Vancouver skyline.
+Minutes from campus, you'll find hiking and mountain biking trails, secret beaches, and world-class ski resorts with spectacular views of the Vancouver skyline.
 Further up the Coast, where CapU serves the communities of the Sunshine Coast and the Sea-to-Sky Corridor, you'll discover even more ways to enjoy the active West Coast lifestyle.

 On Campus Housing